drummer1992/tropa/README.md

 ## Parameter decorators

-Parameter decorators provides an opportunity to parse and get `query` or `path` params or `body` only when it's needed.
+Parameter decorators provide an opportunity to parse and get `query` or `path` params or `body` only when it's needed.

 It means that the `body` for example will be parsed only if `Body` decorator was set.